Quick Dinner Rolls Recipe

 brown butter for dinner rolls

-Vegan?
-Use dairy-free milk, vegan butter, and skip the egg.
-You may need a little extra flour.
+• Vegan?
+Use plant milk, vegan butter, and skip the egg.
+Adjust flour as needed.

 Nutrition Info (Per Roll)